Applicants must meet the minimum admission requirements of the USC Graduate School, as well as the following:

 ***Applications will not be reviewed until all components have been submitted and processed.***

-• MS applicants must apply to and be accepted by both the USC Graduate School and the Department of Pathology to enter the program.
+• MS applicants must apply to USC Graduate School and be accepted by both the Department of Pathology and the graduate School to enter the program.
+Learn more about the application process here.

 • MS applicants will be expected to participate in admissions interviews with our Pathology department faculty.